NZ tech disrupts air cargo industry

 Craig says Chinese factories also want orders of a million at a time.
 “We can work with Nautech to feed things through at a steady rate rather than committing to massive orders and stockpiling,” he says.

 Smart product, smart production

 Core TT’s wireless tracking system is a fantastic example of a New Zealand company developing its own solution when it couldn’t find the products on the market it needed, Callaghan Innovation Communications Research Engineer Marco Meijer says.

-Meijer’s Research and Technical Services team helped Core TT by reviewing existing technology, advising on systems architecture, evaluating equipment, and providing peer review of development work, he says.
+Meijer’s Research and Development Solutions team helped Core TT by reviewing existing technology, advising on systems architecture, evaluating equipment, and providing peer review of development work, he says.

 It also supported Core TT’s young team to take their next steps.
 “Using us as a sounding board Core TT has grown its technical team, both in capability and size,” Meijer says.